Living in Charlotte, NC

-For those moving to Charlotte, you will find that the large concerts take places at venues like the PNC Music Pavilion, The Fillmore Charlotte, Charlotte Metro Credit Union Amphitheatre, Spectrum Center and more.
+For those moving to Charlotte, you will find that the large concerts take place at venues like the PNC Music Pavilion, The Fillmore Charlotte, Charlotte Metro Credit Union Amphitheatre, Spectrum Center, and more.

 Don't feel like spending money on a concert?
 You're bound to be able to find free live music somewhere in Charlotte!